natgo/wt-wiki-scraper/wikitext-transpiled/ground/LOSAT.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
-''Describe armour protection.
-Note the most well protected and key weak areas.
-Appreciate the layout of modules as well as the number and location of crew members.
-Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
-If necessary use a visual template to indicate the most secure and weak zones of the armour.''
+The most well protected side of the tank is the front, even though it has not much armour since it is based on the CCVL chassis.
+The biggest weak spot on the tank is the huge turret on top of the chassis holding all the ammunition for the vehicle.
+Any tank that fires at the turret with its main armament will most certainly completely destroy the LOSAT.

 '''Armour type:''' <!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)